Author: Dr Anand Senthi

 - Positioning:

-- If the patient’s blood pressure is soft
+- If the patient’s blood pressure is soft, prior to the starting:

 - Choose drugs carefully in this setting.
 Generally propofol is avoided or very small doses are used in combination with other sedatives/analgesics.
 Ketamine is generally, but not always, the drug of choice in such patients, though should still be used judiciously as the resolution of pain in a shocked sympathetically “maxed-out” patient can still undermine the sympathetic response resulting in a fall in blood pressure.
 Such patients may also not be ideal candidates for ED procedural sedation.

-- If the patient’s blood pressure is soft
+- If the patient’s blood pressure is soft, prior to the starting: